eduardo-moro/eduardo-moro/README.md

 Check my projects, try running them, create some requests, it will be great to hear some tips on how to improve how I show my skills in this space of the internet!

 #### Feel free to reach me out directly via [Linkedin](mailto:dev.eduardomoro@gmail.com) or [email](mailto:dev.eduardomoro@gmail.com)

+If you'd like a more formal, casual, or technical version, We can schedule a call!\
+_you thought that was gpt, right? :)